eclipse-hono/hono/site/content/component/device-registry.md

 When running the server as a Docker container, the preferred way of configuration is to pass environment variables to the container during startup using Docker's `-e` or `--env` command line option.

-The following command starts a container using the configuration files included in the image under path `/etc/hono`.
+The following command starts a container using the configuration files included in the image under path `/etc/hono` and connects it to a running auth-server container.

 ~~~sh
 $ docker run -d --name device-registry --network hono-net \